Skip to main content

 yarn npm login --scope orgnc

-3. Enter your GitHub username and GitHub access token created above as your password.
+3. Enter token as username and the Artifactory token provided to you above as your password.

 4. Run yarn install to install frontend dependencies.